-According to DesRosiers Automotive Consultants Inc., total Canadian light vehicle sales for YTD 2021 increased by approximately 33.0% compared to YTD 2020, reflecting the recovery of the retail automotive business.
+According to DesRosiers Automotive Consultants Inc., total Canadian light vehicle unit sales for YTD 2021 increased by approximately 15.2% compared to YTD 2020, reflecting the recovery of the retail automotive industry.

-The tables below contain new automobile sales by units in Canada for the five months ended May 31, 2021 and May 31, 2020 (the latest available information from Statistics Canada), and for the 2020 and 2019 calendar years.
+The tables below contain new automobile sales by units in Canada for the eight months ended August 31, 2021 (the latest available information from Statistics Canada), and August 31, 2020 and for the 2020 and 2019 calendar years.
 Historically, Canada's automotive retail industry has been characterized by strong industry fundamentals.
 According to Statistics Canada, automotive retail industry sales totaled \$151 billion in 2020 (down 9% from \$165 billion in 2019), representing approximately 25% of Canada's overall retail sales of products and merchandise.
 Over the last 20 years, retail automotive sales grew at a compound annual rate of 3.6%.